lilnawrocki/SwaggerHub-on-prem-download-APIs/README.md

 ## Description

-Java console application for downloading `default` versions of APIs, domains, and templates in YAML format from SwaggerHub On-premise instance.
+Java console application for downloading all versions of APIs, domains, and templates in YAML format from SwaggerHub On-premise instance.
 The application uses RegistryAPI endpoints.

 Input parameters:
 - Admin API key